leonardodimarchi/massage-therapy-app/README.md

     - The repositories are responsibles for calling the datasources and handle the errors that may exist.
 They are called by the usecases (at the domain layer)

 ### Presenter
 The presenter layer is our last one.
 It will have all the UI part of the APP.
-The Angular framework will appear here (and just a bit at the infrastructure layer, cause we're using the Angular HttpClient)
+The Angular framework will appear here (and just a bit at the infrastructure layer, cause we're using the Angular HttpClient).

 - Pages
     - Here, we'll have the app UI, with all the pages and modules for each one.
 We'll need to inject all the dependencies for the pages, telling the page to use X usecase with Y repository and Z datasource.